input-output-hk/essential-cardano-content/content/article/performance-tuning-in-haskell-optimizing-the-Plutus-evaluator.md

 ## Conclusion

 By enforcing strict evaluation, restructuring `safeIndexOne`, and leveraging Church encoding, we eliminated unnecessary boxing, ensured inlining, and improved evaluator performance by 12%.

+*This article has been written in collaboration with Olga Hryniuk.*